apache/cordova-docs/README.md

 Developing
 ==========

-To work on the website and see changes live, run:
+To work on the website, run:

+    node_modules/.bin/gulp --serve

+To see changes live as you save, run:

     node_modules/.bin/gulp